 Discover how rapid growth is changing the sport industry

-Pitts and Stotlar (2007) observed that the world of sport is growing rapidly.
-This growth is reflected not only in the introduction of many new sports but also in the increasing number of opportunities to participate in sports and activities, an upsurge in the number and variety of sport-related publications and social media platforms, enhanced mass media exposure and source publicity of sporting activities, growth in the number and types of sport facilities and events, increased interest in
+Growth in the world of sport is reflected not only in the introduction of many new sports but also in the increasing number of opportunities to participate in sports and activities, an upsurge in the number and variety of sport-related publications and social media platforms, enhanced mass media exposure and source publicity of sporting activities, and growth in the number and types of sport facilities and events.

 Professional teams face four major challenges in the future

 As teams in professional sport move to the future, they face a variety of challenges (and opportunities) that fall into four major categories: maintaining reasonable labor-management relations, developing new revenue streams, managing new technology, and dealing with globalization.